As of summer 2019, there have been some recent high-profile fines for historical data breaches by large companies.

 If you work with personal data belonging to UK citizens only, you’ll still need to comply to the GDPR.

-In May 2018, the UK will still be a part of the EU.
+The UK is still currently part of the EU.
 If you lack compliance, you’ll risk serious contraventions.
 Furthermore, European business partners will stop working with you, as you won’t be in line with the law.

 After Brexit, the UK will most probably convert GDPR to domestic law, to make data travelling possible to and from the EU.
 So, there’s no way you can skip your data privacy obligations as long as you do business inside the EU.